casecode/jsxr/README.md

 ## Acknowledgments

 Inspired by [callumlocke/plain-jsx](https://github.com/callumlocke/plain-jsx).
-It adds support for custom component elements and using DOM property names (e.g. className instead of class), in order to add consistency for React developers.
+It adds support for custom component elements, inline styles and using DOM property names (e.g. className instead of class), in order to add consistency for React developers.

 ## License